-Unmet benchmarks and lack of progress toward meeting goals by Contractor will result in the following progressive action by HST:
+Unmet benchmarks and lack of progress toward meeting goals will result in the following progressive action:

-- First time missing a benchmark/not making progress on goals - o Monitoring meeting with HST to identify barriers and possible solutions - · Second time missing a benchmark/not making progress on goals - Another monitoring meeting which will result in a mutually agreed upon Performance Improvement Plan (PIP) - Third time missing a benchmark/not making progress on goals - o Another monitoring meeting, including an evaluation of PIP, with all remedies, up to and including Contract termination, available.
+- First time missing a benchmark.

+- o Monitoring meeting with HST to identify barriers and possible solutions.

+- Second time missing a benchmark.

+- o Another monitoring meeting which will result in a mutually agreed upon Performance Improvement Plan (PIP) - Third time missing a benchmark. - o Another monitoring meeting, including an evaluation of PIP, with all remedies, up to and including Contract termination, available.